AxonIQ/reference-guide/axon-framework/testing/commands-events.md

   Validates that the command handling result is an exceptional result and the exception message matches the given Matcher.
 * `fixture.expectExceptionDetails(Object)`:

-  Validates that the command handling result is an exceptional result and the exception equals the given exception.
+  Validates that the command handling result is an exceptional result and the exception details equal the given exception details.

 * `fixture.expectExceptionDetails(Class)`:

-  Validates that the command handling result is an exceptional result with the given type of exception.
+  Validates that the command handling result is an exceptional result with the given type of exception details.

 * `fixture.expectExceptionDetails(Matcher)`:

-  Validates that the command handling result is an exceptional result and the exception matches the given Exception.
+  Validates that the command handling result is an exceptional result and the exception details match the given `Matcher`.

 #### Validating Published Events